Marketing art from the heart

 Building a Social Media Audience

-Using old fashioned networking and many of the social media tools she learned from instructor Shilpi Agarwal, Luppes studied the industry, talked with artists and art lovers, and built an audience.
-Eventually she partnered with eight contemporary artists from as far away as her native Netherlands and Portugal and as local as San Francisco.
+Using old-fashioned networking and many of the social media tools she learned from instructor Shilpi Agarwal, Luppes studied the industry, talked with artists and art lovers, and built an audience.
+Eventually, she partnered with eight contemporary artists from as far away as her native Netherlands and Portugal and as local as San Francisco.

-Luppes has lined up several events this year including the Taste of the World art exhibition, May 26–June 24 in San Francisco, which includes an “Art on A Postcard” charity event, benefitting San Francisco based Creativity Explored.
+Luppes quickly lined up several events including a Taste of the World exhibit in San Francisco, which included an Art on a Postcard charity event, benefitting a local art organization.

 “Do it,” she says to students considering jumping into a new venture.
-“If you don’t, you’ll always wonder what would’ve have happened.
+“If you don’t, you’ll always wonder what would have happened.
 There’s no shame in failing.
 Take the courses first and then go and do it.”

 Learn more

-Explore the Marketing Management certificate program and the Social Media Marketing professional award at our website or contact us directly: ProgramExtension@ucsc.edu or (408) 861-3860.
+Explore the Marketing Management certificate program extension@ucsc.edu or (408) 861-3860.

 1 Comment